SuboptimalEng/SuboptimalEng/README.md

 - 🤷🏾‍♂️ My name is Suboptimal¹, and I'm just your typical Indian software engineer
 - 💫 In 2020, I quit my 6-figure tech job to pursue [YouTube](https://youtube.com/SuboptimalEng) full-time
 - 🤔 In my free time, I build tech products to help creators
-- 🧠 I keep track of my thoughts and learnings on [Twitter](https://twitter.com/SuboptimalEng)
+- 🧠 I keep track of my thoughts, learnings, and struggles on [Twitter](https://twitter.com/SuboptimalEng)

 <!-- ### I post 📝 -->
 <!-- - 🐦 Thoughts, learnings, and struggles of being a YouTuber and solo-founder on [Twitter](https://twitter.com/SuboptimalEng) -->